Brian-J-Wang/Portfolio/apps/astro-server/README.md

 # Astro Server

 This is the Astro-based frontend for the portfolio project.
 It is configured for Server-Side Rendering (SSR) using the standalone Node.js adapter and styled with Tailwind CSS v4.
+It connects with the backend to retrieve github projects

 ## Features